cheerful/freckle-apidocs/content/v2/projects.md

 name
 : *Optional* **string**
+: Only projects containing this text in their name are returned.
 : Example: `name=Gear`

-stepping
+project_group_ids
+: *Optional* **string**: a comma-separated list of Project Group IDs to filter by.
+: Example: `project_group_ids=1,2,3`

+billing_increment
 : *Optional* **integer**
-: projects with a specific rounding value.
-: Example: `stepping=15`
+: Only projects with this specific billing increment are returned : Example: `stepping=15`

 enabled
 : *Optional* **boolean**
 : `true`: return all enabled projects
-: `false` returns all disabled projects
+: `false` returns all archived projects

 billable
 : *Optional* **boolean**
-: `true`: return all billable tags
+: `true`: return all billable projects
-: `false` return all unbillable tags.
+: `false` return all unbillable projects.

 ### Response

 <%= headers 200, :pagination => true, :pagination_resource => "projects" %>
-<%= json :project %>
+<%= json_array :project %>

 ## Get a single project